openarsenalspecs/Civic-Tech/Umbrix.md

 - Update services
 - External data sources
 - Application telemetry

-Umbrix can provide a dedicated network privacy layer around locally hosted AI workloads through its core routing and security architecture and optional Secure AI Gateway Plugin.
+- Agent-to-agent communications

+Umbrix should allow each AI agent to receive its own network channel so that local AI deployments can establish independent privacy boundaries for every running agent.

-The long-term objective is to make network privacy a standard architectural component of locally hosted AI rather than an afterthought.
+The long-term objective is to make network privacy a standard component of locally hosted AI infrastructure.

 ---